basiouni-mostafa/mastermind-webapp/README.md

 2. Clone or download the repository
 3. Navigate to the project directory in your terminal
-4. Run the command mvn clean install to build and install the project
+4. Run the command 'mvn clean install' to build and install the project
-5. Start the application by running the command mvn spring-boot:run
+5. Start the application by running the command 'mvn spring-boot:run'
-6. The game should now be running on http://localhost:8080 in your browser
+6. The game should now be running on 'http://localhost:8080' in your browser

 ## Game Play